 There are four important considerations you have to be mindful of when purchasing prescription lenses: vision, comfort, safety and appearance.

-While your optometrist jacksonville, determine the best specification for your eye care needs through a thorough, comprehensive eye exam, it is still essential to understand your individual needs by evaluating your past experiences with prescription eyeglasses by reviewing your old pair of glasses.
+While your optometrist in Jacksonville FL, determine the best specification for your eye care needs through a thorough, comprehensive eye exam, it is still essential to understand your individual needs by evaluating your past experiences with prescription eyeglasses by reviewing your old pair of glasses.

 If it is your first pair, our optometrist will conduct a very thorough interview in order to obtain clearly your vision needs, to assess your eye wear needs and prescribe eyeglasses to best suit your vision needs.